 HDB loan vs bank loan: Which is better?

-If you intend to upgrade fast (e.g. sell the flat and buy private as soon as you can), you may want to consider a bank loan, or quickly refinance into a bank loan from an HDB loan.
-This could reduce monthly repayments, and minimise the interest eating into your resale gains.
+If you intend to upgrade fast (e.g. sell the flat and buy private as soon as you can), you should consider a home loan that offers a lower interest rate.
+This helps to reduce your monthly repayments, and minimise the interest eating into your resale gains.

-But everyone’s case is different.
-To better understand which home loan is best for you, speak to a mortgage broker.
-They can help you break down your finances and weigh the pros and cons to help you make an informed decision.
+At the same time, everyone’s case is different.
+To better understand which home loan is best for you, speak to 99.co’s mortgage broker.
+We can help you break down your finances and weigh the pros and cons to help you make an informed decision.

 Would you get an HDB loan or bank loan?
 Let us know in the comments section below or on our Facebook post.

 If you found this article helpful, 99.co recommends What happens to your mortgage when you sell your house? and Buying via BTO, SBF or Open Booking?
 Everything you need to know about the payment timeline.

 Frequently asked questions

 You can get up to 80% of the purchase price or valuation, whichever is lower.
 For a S$500,000 flat, the maximum loan amount is S$400,000.

 The LTV for a bank loan is 75% of the purchase price or valuation, whichever is lower.
 For a S$500,000 flat, the maximum loan amount is S$375,000.

 Yes, you can.
 When bank interest rates are lower than HDB’s concessionary rate, this is one option to reduce your monthly repayments.